Admitted F-1 and J-1 Students

 To study in the United States in F-1 or J-1 status, each student must obtain:

-1. A Form I-20 (F-1) or Form DS-2019 (J-1): Students must submit a Form I-20 or Form DS-2019 Application to the Office of Global Services (OGS).
-OGS recommends applying for the Form I-20 or Form DS-2019 immediately after accepting admission and at least 60 days before the mandatory arrival date (PDF) for their program.
-The final deadline to submit a complete application is 30 days before the academic program’s mandatory arrival date (PDF).
+Students must upload their immigration document request to the Office of Global Services (OGS).
+OGS recommends requesting the Form I-20 or Form DS-2019 soon after accepting admission and at least two months before studies begin.
+The final deadline to upload requirements is 30 days before the academic program’s mandatory arrival date.
 Students applying close to the final deadline have a reduced chance of completing all procedures in time to study for their intended semester.

-Applications are placed in queue to be reviewed once all required sections are completed.
-OGS’s processing time is three weeks after receiving the complete application.
+Applications enter the queue for review after uploads in all required sections.
+Immigration documents are issued within three weeks of uploading requirements.
 Students should not seek an update on the status of their application during the normal processing window.

-Please note: Students who will transfer their active F-1 or J-1 status to Georgetown from another school must apply for a Georgetown Form I-20 or Form DS-2019, even if they do not need a new F-1 or J-1 visa in their passport.
+Please note: Students who will transfer their active F-1 or J-1 status to Georgetown from another school must request a Georgetown Form I-20 or Form DS-2019 even if they do not need a new F-1 or J-1 visa in their passport.

-Students who receive a Form DS-2019 from a non-Georgetown sponsor (e.g. Fulbright, IIE, AMIDEAST, etc.) must report their information to the J-1 Report as an International Student Form.
+Students who receive a Form DS-2019 from a non-Georgetown sponsor (e.g. Fulbright, IIE, AMIDEAST, etc.) should share their information via the J-1 Report as an International Student Form.